 \subsection{Recording Setup and Post-Processing Procedures}

 We describe the recording and post-processing procedures here.
 As mentioned above, we recorded 16-bit audio clips at 16 kHz.
-We used a TAMAGO-03 microphone array, manufactured by System In Frontier Inc \cite{tamago}.
+We used a TAMAGO-03 microphone array, manufactured by System In Frontier Inc.~\cite{tamago}.
 However, this dataset contains only the single-channel audio recorded with the first microphone of the array.
 Table \ref{tab:rec} shows the differences in recording settings for each machine type.
 The gearboxes and slide rails were recorded in an anechoic chamber, and we convolved an impulse response with the recorded sounds.
-The impulse response was generated by Pyroomacoustics \cite{scheibler2018pyroomacoustics} such that the RT60 is 0.3 seconds.
+The impulse response was generated by Pyroomacoustics~\cite{scheibler2018pyroomacoustics} such that the RT60 is 0.3 seconds.
 The other machines can not run in an anechoic chamber, so they were recorded in ordinary rooms or a sound isolation booth, and we did not convolve an impulse response with their sounds.

 Apart from the machine sounds, background noise in multiple real factories was recorded and later mixed with the machine sounds to simulate real environments.
 The same microphone used to record the machine sounds was also used to record the background noise.
-The noise-mixed data of each section are made by the following steps: { \begin{enumerate} \item The average power over all clips in the section, $a$, was calculated. \item For each clip $i$ from the section, { \begin{enumerate} \item the signal-to-noise ratio (SNR) $\gamma$ dB of the clip is determined according to the range of SNR for each section defined as shown in Table \ref{tab:overview}; \item a background-noise clip $j$ is randomly selected, and its power $b_j$ is tuned so that $\gamma = 10 \log_{10}\left( a /b_j \right)$; and \item the noise-mixed data is generated by mixing the machine-sound clip $i$ and the power-tuned background-noise clip $j$.\ \end{enumerate} } \end{enumerate} } To make domain shifts in background noise, as shown in Table \ref{tab:overview}, we made sure that the factory where we recorded the noise used in the target domain of ``fan 02'', the factory where we recorded the noise used in the target domain of ``pump 04'', and the factories where we recorded the noise used in the other data are all different.
-Also, we changed SNR between domains in ``pump 01''.
+The noise-mixed data of each section are made by the following steps. { \begin{enumerate} \item The average power over all clips in the section, $a$, was calculated. \item For each clip $i$ from the section, { \begin{enumerate} \item the signal-to-noise ratio (SNR) $\gamma$ dB of the clip was determined according to the range of SNR for each section defined as shown in Table \ref{tab:overview}, \item a background-noise clip $j$ was randomly selected, and its power $b_j$ was tuned so that $\gamma = 10 \log_{10}\left( a /b_j \right)$, and \item the noise-mixed data was generated by mixing the machine-sound clip $i$ and the power-tuned background-noise clip $j$.\ \end{enumerate} } \end{enumerate} } To make domain shifts in background noise, as shown in Table \ref{tab:overview}, we made sure that the factories where we recorded the noise used in the target domains of ``fan 02'' and ``pump 04'' were different from the factories where we recorded the noise used in the other data.
+Also, we changed the SNR between domains in ``pump 01''.